bamboy165/REASTAURANT-SALES-ANALYTICS-DASHBOARD/README.md

 The **most sales** was made in **2022** while 2023 fell a bit short with a difference of of **7598**.

 The **month with the highest sale**s in **2023** is **May(13933)** with **Grilled Chicken** making the **most sale** and the item with the **higest quantity sold** was **Pasta Alfredo(2963**) **WHILE** the **month with the highest sales** in **2022** was **March(14405.5)** with **Grilled Chicken** making the **most sales** and the item with **the highest quantity sold** was also **Pasta Alfredo(2963)**.

+## Recommendation

+**Optimize Menu Strategy & Item Pairing**
+**Bundle High-Volume with High-Margin Items**: Pasta Alfredo is your highest volume seller, while Grilled Chicken generates your highest revenue per unit.
+Create combo meals that pair Pasta Alfredo with profitable add-ons like Coca-Cola or French Fries to boost the average order value (AOV).

+**Upsell Protein Add-ons**: Since Grilled Chicken drives revenue via unit cost, offer a "Add Grilled Chicken to your Pasta Alfredo" upgrade option across digital and physical menu

+**Capitalize on Peak Seasonality**
+**Launch Early Spring Campaigns**: Both 2022 (March) and 2023 (May) experienced their sales peaks in late spring.
+Prepare targeted marketing and promotional bundles starting in February to capture and sustain high customer traffic through May.

+**Address the 2023 Revenue Gap**: Revenue dropped by 7,598 from 2022 to 2023 despite identical top-performing month volume (Pasta Alfredo sold 2,963 units in both peak months).
+Analyze whether overall transaction counts dropped in non-peak months, or if discounts/price adjustments eroded total annual revenue.

+## Conclusion
+This project allowed me to showcase my data cleaning, data transformation , data analysis , AI and analytical thinking skills.

+---